 We may undertake individual prospect research where we believe there is a reason to do so, and we will be in contact with you as soon as is practically possible and feasible to ensure you are fully informed of any data we hold about you.
 We will use Legitimate Interest as the legal basis for processing this kind of data so we need to make sure that your interests are examined in balance with the charity’s (see ‘How we use your information’ above).
 Care will be taken when undertaking research to ensure that the sources of publicly available information that we use are assessed against your reasonable expectations to ensure that only relevant personal data is captured.
 You can opt out at any time.

 Why might we want to do this?

 Wealth screening and prospect research helps EAAA to understand our supporters better so that we can tailor our communications and relationship with you.
 We might do this by looking at the information we have regarding your history and engagement with us, how and when you have supported us in the past, the method of past giving and what message or communication initiated the gift.
-If you have already shown an interest in supporting EAAA, or we are made aware of another reason why a relationship between you and us may be beneficial, it helps us to understand how you might be able to help before we approach you and ask something inappropriate.
+If you have already shown an interest in supporting EAAA, or we are made aware of another reason why a relationship between you and us may be beneficial, it helps us to understand how you might be able to help before we approach you.